 Take a look at the video and judge for yourself why these are considered some of the best studio headphones on the market:

 A pro choice, Sony MDR7506 offers balanced low, medium and high tones and are a great choice for studio headphones for recording at home.

-Sound leakage is minimal, with solid noise reduction.
+- Sound leakage is minimal, with solid noise reduction.
+Great overall sound quality.
 Frequency response of 10Hz – 20 kHz.

 This Sony model has an edge over the competition in the low tones, and many more perks!

-Realistic, natural sound, and bass, genuine BASS, if you are into it.
+- Realistic, natural sound quality, and bass, genuine BASS, if you are into it.

 How else is it different from the MDR7506?
 Get more insights from a popular vlogger:

-For a moderate cost, the closed-back Beyerdynamic DT 770 PRO tops the list of the best headphones for recording vocals and voice overs, providing quality sound and improved bass response.
+Available at a moderate cost, the closed-back Beyerdynamic DT 770 PRO tops the list of the best headphones for recording vocals and voice overs, providing quality sound and improved bass response.

-A nice trade-off in between solid features and reasonable price.
+- A nice trade-off between solid features and a reasonable price.